Substance Abuse Resources in Asheville Drug Rehab, Alcohol Rehab & Detox

 Asheville Drug & Alcohol Rehab, Detox & Treatment Resources

 A vibrant, youthful town in the heart of the Blue Ridge Mountains, Asheville has a thriving arts and culture scene that attracts creative and fun-loving people from around the country.
 There are plenty of activities, including hiking through aspen forests, farmers markets and live music concerts.
 Unfortunately, this western North Carolina city also attracts an illegal culture of drug use that can bring significant impacts into residents’ lives.
 In fact, authorities identified Asheville and the surrounding towns as a High Intensity Drug Trafficking Area.

 The use of heroin and other opioids is a major concern to authorities, with approximately 50 people dying from overdoses every year in Asheville’s Buncombe County.
 Throughout North Carolina, overdose deaths have increased almost three-fold since the mid-1990s.
 Drug-related crime is also rampant, with 85 percent of those incarcerated reporting a drug addiction.

 While drugs and alcohol become even more common on the streets of Asheville, more and more treatment options are available in the region and throughout the nation to help those overcome addictions and problems with drugs and alcohol.
 Help and support are available right in the Asheville area.
-This guide will teach you about the options available to address the drug and alcohol issues that may be plaguing you.
-A recovery specialist can work with you to tailor a program to your exact circumstances.

 You’re not alone in this struggle.